rufuspollock-okfn/textus/README.rst

 http://openshakespeare.org from 2005 until 2011) and the OpenCorrespondence
 system (which powered http://opencorrespondence.org from 2009-2011).

-Quick getting started guide (very beta code!)
+Quick getting started guide, this is the version on beta.openphilosophy.org

-+ Install Node.js and NPM (Node Package Manager)
++ Install Node.js and NPM (Node Package Manager) and ElasticSearch
++ Configure and run an ElasticSearch server, making note of the connection protocol, port and host.
 + In a shell:
 	* git clone git://github.com/okfn/textus.git
-	* cd textus
+	* cd textus/src
 	* npm install
-	* cd src
-	* node server.js
+	* node server.js --help
++ Call 'node server.js' with appropriate options (see the message returned from the help option)
-+ Point web browser at http://localhost:8080
++ Point your web browser at localhost on whatever port you've configured for Textus (defaults to 8080 if not specified).